DocNow/docnow.github.io/design/index.md

 ## Design Documents

-In the second phase of the Documenting the Now project we started writing up brief design documents that help us organize work at a level of granularity somewhere between the global [Project Roadmap] and the granularity that GitHub, Trello and Asana tickets provide in individual sprints.
-These may get shared internally as Google Docs and the like, but eventually they make it here for feedback from a wider audience.
+In the second phase of the Documenting the Now project we started writing up brief design documents that help us organize our work at a level of granularity somewhere between the global [Project Roadmap] and what is provided by task management tools like GitHub, Trello and Asana during our sprints.
+The idea is for these documents to pitch and socialize a broad area of work before diving into the nuts and bolts of the work.
+They also serve as a record of the work we have focused on, and help us see how our ideas may have changed over time.

 Please feel free to ask questions in the [Issue Tracker] for this website, in [Slack], or to drop us an email at info@docnow.io.